mikemaccana/ginjs/README.md

  - Change name to 'gin.js MONTH YEAR announce'
  - Change subject to be something interesting
  - Hit next (in bottom right corner)
- - Update the email - remember the very top text as wel as the non-HTML version!
+ - Update the email - remember the very top text
+ - Hit next (in bottom right corner)
+ - Update the the non-HTML version!
  - Send a test email (and check it)
  - Send a real email